 A HIPAA compliance officer monitors their organization’s compliance with federal and state HIPAA rules and regulations.
 HIPAA compliance officers are responsible for researching available resources, and are trained to implement a total compliance program that addresses the privacy, security, and general compliance concerns of their organization.
 Communicating any organizational updates to policies or procedures in response to changes in regulatory requirements should be central to a HIPAA compliance officer’s role in maintaining total compliance throughout their entire organization.

 Below, we’ve listed some of the key responsibilities and jobs that HIPAA compliance officers should be expected to maintain.

 HIPAA Compliance Officer Job Description:

 - A HIPAA compliance officer should routinely monitor state and federal HIPAA regulation.
-As new regulatory requirements come up, a compliance officer should work to proactively modify their organization’s HIPAA compliance program to accommodate these changes.
+As new regulatory compliance officer requirements come up, a compliance officer should work to proactively modify their organization’s HIPAA compliance program to accommodate these changes.